We Have An Opportunity To End Poverty In Our Lifetime

 We are part of the Micah Challenge coalition, working together to help Christians and Australian churches to speak upon issues of global poverty.
 Our current campaigns are:

-- More and Better Aid – By building a generous and effective aid program Australia can help developing nations lift their people out of poverty.
+- Speak Up for Aid – By building a generous and effective aid program Australia can help developing nations lift their people out of poverty.
 The world’s rich aid giving nations agreed to give 0.7% of their gross national income in aid.
 Sadly Australia is giving less than half that, and in recent times we’ve been going backwards.

 - Shine the Light – Developing countries lose at least $160 billion per year through the unethical tax dodging of multinational organisations, an amount significantly greater than they receive in aid.
 Australia, as the host of this year’s G20 (a gathering of the leaders from the 20 biggest nations) is uniquely placed to put tax dodging on the agenda.